Urusei Yatsura: Stay With You: Release

-Urusei Yatsura: Stay With You was released for the PC-Engine's CD add-on, the CD-ROM².
+Urusei Yatsura: Stay With You was released for the PC Engine's CD add-on, the CD-ROM².

 Urusei Yatsura: Stay With You was released in Japan for the PC Engine CD-ROM² on June 29, 1990.

-In their poll of various department store and toy shop sales, from June 4th to July 1st, PC Engine Fan said that Urusei Yatsura: Stay With You was the top-selling PC-Engine game in Osaka and Saitama.
-They had the game ranked as the best-selling PC-Engine game during the week of June 25 and July 1.
+In their poll of various department store and toy shop sales, from June 4th to July 1st, PC Engine Fan said that Urusei Yatsura: Stay With You was the top-selling PC Engine game in Osaka and Saitama.
+They had the game ranked as the best-selling PC Engine game during the week of June 25 and July 1.
 The publication said the sales were "phenomenal", with many stores in Japan selling out of copies of the game on their first day.
 The game dropped to sixth in the magazine's weekly chart the following week before vanishing from the top ten for the remaining month.

 Reception

 Some reviewers in Famicom Tsūshin and Gekkan PC Engine described the game as more like watching an anime series than playing a video game, with one reviewer of the former publication attributed to the lack of any difficult puzzles.
-A number of reviewers in these publications complimented the lack of difficulty, saying there were no sneaky puzzles like to continiously use one command several times to progress.
+A number of reviewers in these publications complimented the lack of difficulty, saying there were no sneaky puzzles like to continuously use one command several times to progress.
 A reviewer in Famicom Hisshoubon cautioned fans of adventure games as they said the release was more focused on appealing to fans of the original work than video games audiences, while some reviewers in Famicom Tsūshin said it would be good entry game for newcomers to the genre.

 One reviewer in Gekkan PC Engine commented that while the story had great pacing, the voice audio having to load each time which effected the flow of the game.
 Another from the same publication said the loading times were so fast that players will notice the delay.
 One reviewer in Marukatsu PC Engine and two in Famicom Tsūshin complimented the graphics, with a reviewer from the latter magazine saying that most adventure games had one or two picture per scene, this game featured about ten and that their recommendation for the game was mostly due to its high production values.
 A reviewer in Famicom Hisshoubon complimented Hudson Soft's "digital comic"-approach as the perfect way to convey the charm of Urusei Yatsura, while a Gekkan PC Engine reviewer said it got them excited for the idea of the future digital publications.

-Three of the four reviewers in Famicom Tsūshin as being among their top recommendations of the week, with them definitely reccomending it to fans while saying non-fans would also be able to get enjoyment from it.
+Three of the four reviewers in Famicom Tsūshin as being among their top recommendations of the week, with them definitely recommending it to fans while saying non-fans would also be able to get enjoyment from it.